julianeon/julianeon/books.md

 I respect the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

-On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3 - I'll finish it eventually).
+On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights.